F.A.Q.

 Temma therefore offers an environment that allows you to quickly develop your websites, offering an efficient framework, without adding unnecessary complexity.

-Who is behind Temma?
+What is the story behind Temma?

 Initially, Temma meant "TEMplate MAnager", which clearly showed that the primary goal was to facilitate management between business code and templates.
 Since then, the framework has grown and offers a true MVC environment.